By the Numbers

 Quality Control Systems

-Pharmaceutical companies that are implementing an electronic system need to decide how tightly the system has to be built.
-The process could add discomfort to users due to various systemic restrictions, or an uneasiness around user errors.
+Pharmaceutical companies that are implementing an electronic system need to decide how tightly to build their system.
+Some users may be uncomfortable with various systemic restrictions or uneasy when user errors are found.

-People could start feeling anxious about making mistakes, as every change would have a digital stamp tied back to the person modifying the data.
-It could also get a bit cumbersome to fix errors in retrospect while using a controlled and validated system that is 21 CFR part 11 compliant.
+People could start feeling anxious about making mistakes since every change has a digital stamp tying the person modifying the data.
+Fixing errors can become cumbersome especially when using a controlled and validated system that is 21 CFR part 11 compliant.

-The idea is not to add discomfort but to build the right kind of habits in users.
-Ideally business users need to be given enough information about how the overall system works.
-A well-planned training plan can help the users move from discomfort to being champions – promoting the process in the organization.
+Effective QC systems replace discomfort by getting users to develop good habits.
+This starts by providing them with clear, accurate and thorough information about how the overall system works.
+A well-planned training plan can help users move from discomfort to being champions promoting the process in the organization.